jimhigson/oboe.js/writing/main/2_Introduction.md

 language whose return statements yield single, discrete values it comfortable to conceptualise the REST response as a discrete event.
-Perhaps better suited to representing a progressively returned value would have been the relatively unsupported Generator routine[^3].
+Perhaps better suited to representing a progressively returned value would have been the relatively unsupported Generator routine[@encycCompSci].

 In most practical cases where software is being used to perform a task there is no reasonable distinction between being earlier and being